Winter Prep for Reptile Habitats

 Watching for Seasonal Behavior Changes

 It’s normal for reptiles to behave a little differently in winter.
-Some may hide more, bask longer, or eat less frequently.
-While small changes are expected, drastic behavior shifts often point to environmental issues.
+Some may hide more, bask less, or eat less frequently.
 Regularly checking your temperatures and humidity ensures nothing slips out of range.

 Simple Winter Tips for Success